viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 {{< figure src="../img/try-viam-color-detection/create-service.png" width="400px" alt="Screenshot from the Viam app's Create Service tab.
 It lists the type as “vision” and name as “vision”, with a Create Service button on the right." title="Create Service pane from CONFIG -> SERVICES" >}}

-Clicking **Create Service** automatically creates the service, but that does not set any attributes for the service.
+Clicking **Create Service** automatically creates a new service for your rover, but that does not set any attributes for the service.

 {{< figure src="../img/try-viam-color-detection/vision-service-tab.png" width="700px" alt="Screenshot from the Viam app showing the Vision service panel.
 The panel has an empty “Attributes” section with an empty line numbered, 1.
 On the upper right side there is a trash bin icon." title="Vision service panel displaying an empty Attributes section." >}}